catalyst-cloud/catalystcloud-docs/source/object-storage/storage-access-control.rst

 ..
 Note::

-    It is possible to use an email with a **tag** for this user.
-A tag is where an additional text string is appended with a "+" symbol to an existing email address. e.g. operations+restricted-storage@example.com
+    It is possible to use an email with an extension for this user.
+An extension is where an additional text string is inserted typically with a "+" symbol within an existing email address. e.g. operations+restricted-storage@example.com

     This will send the email to the existing address of operations@example.com allowing it to be filtered and managed without the need to create a whole new email account.

+    You may need to check that your email server supports this feature, and confirm that "+" is the correct symbol, some mail servers use different symbols.
+For more information see `Email Sub-addressing`_.

 As mentioned in the prerequisites for this section, we will need two restricted users.
 In our examples, they are named restricted-user-1 and